firefly-iii/docs/docs/docs/data-importer/install/self_hosted.md

 ### Browsing to site

 Browsing to the site should be easy.
-You should see the following screen or something like it because this is an old screenshot.
+You should see the following screen.

 ![Opening screen of FIDI.](images/opening.png)

-If this is not the case, or something is broken, be sure to open [an issue on GitHub](https://github.com/firefly-iii/firefly-iii) or check out [the FAQ](../errors/freq_questions.md).
+If this is not the case, or something is broken, be sure to open [an issue on GitHub](https://github.com/firefly-iii/firefly-iii) or check out [the FAQ](../help/faq.md).

 ## Reverse proxies